npm-simplified/simplified/docs/user.md

 async: getUser( int: ID )
 -
-A convenient way to get the user's data from the database using the user's id.
+A convenient way to get user's data from the database base on user id.

 #### Parameters: